 Daniel Young joined the physical therapy department during fall 2007 and teaches pathophysiology, wound care, functional training and acute care, evidence-based practice, physical therapy administration, and directed research within the graduate doctor of physical therapy program.

 Young’s research is broadly health services in the specific areas of acute care physical therapy, rehabilitation epidemiology, physical therapy, wound care, and pressure injuries.
 He is actively working to improve identification and documentation of pressure injuries by health care providers and to provide direction to rehabilitation providers working in the hospital.
+His research aims to combat the immobility harm experienced by patients in the hospital through better understanding of the access to, outcomes from, and costs associated with inpatient rehabilitation efforts.

 - Ph.D., UNLV